 The Board has an independent chair, separate from the CEO.
 In addition, all Board committees and committee chairs are independent.

-Effective as of the Annual General Meeting in June 2025, we will have 75% diversity across gender, racial and ethnic representation among our Board of Directors.
+We have 75% diversity across gender, racial and ethnic representation among our Board of Directors.

-2 Data is normalized to hours worked.
+1 Data is normalized to hours worked.
 To the extent actual hours worked are not available for any full-time employee, an average of 40 hours per week is used.

 Our eight values are at the very heart of Allegion and the way we run our business.